royratcliffe/msgpackc-prolog/README.md

 MessagePack and byte streams while gleaning the performance benefits of a C-based foreign support library.

-Much of the pure C MessagePack implementation concerns storage and memory management.
-To a large extent, any Prolog implementation can ignore memory.
-Prolog was not designed for deeply-embedded hardware targets with extreme memory limitations.

 ## Functors, fundamentals and primitives

 The package presents a three-layered interface.